Ryusuke Taguchi: Taguchi Japan (2017–present)

 At NJPW New Years Golden Series later in January, Wato and Taguchi (now called Six or Nine) successfully captured the IWGP Junior Heavyweight Tag Team Championships.
 In March, Taguchi entered the New Japan Cup, but was eliminated in the first round by Evil.
 Six or Nine made their first successful tag team title defense at Hyper Battle, defeating Bullet Club's Cutest Tag Team (El Phantasmo and Taiji Ishimori).
 In May, they made a second successful defense against Suzuki-Gun's Yoshinobu Kanemaru and Douki.
 Later in the month, Taguchi competed in the Best of the Super Juniors tournament, competing in the A Block.
 He finished the tournament, with 6 points, finishing last in his block.
 On the final day, Six or Nine lost to United Empire's T.J.
 Perkins and Francesco Akira in a non-title match.
 Due to this loss, Six or Nine defended the titles in a rematch, where they lost the championships to Akira and TJP, ending their reign at 121 days.
 Six or Nine, failed to win the titles back in a rematch at Burning Spirit.

+In November, Taguchi teamed with Clark Connors in the 2022 Super Junior Tag League.
+The duo finished the tournament with 6 points, failing to advance to the finals.
+At Wrestle Kingdom 17, Taguchi competed in the New Japan Rambo, but failed to last till the final 4.
+In May.
+Taguchi was announced to be participating in the A Block of the Best of the Super Juniors.
+Taguchi finished bottom of the block, scoring just 2 points and failing to advance to the semi-finals.